wavemaker/docs/learn/how-tos/user-driven-dynamic-roles.md

  1. Generally, the roles are managed and assigned during the application design time on WaveMaker.
  2. Any new role that needs to be added to the application code needs to be changed and re-deploy.
- 3. For instance, when working with large Enterprise applications where typically app administrators have to manage multiple app users and roles.
+ 3. For instance, when working with large Enterprise applications, app administrators typically have to manage multiple app users and roles.

 ### How this document helps

-1. Handling complex application permissions by defining application roles dynamically without much of code changes.
+1. Handling complex application permissions by defining application roles dynamically without many code changes.
 2. Helps developers design and manage the roles and allow role-based actions dynamically with your Proof of Concept (PoC).

 ## Implementation

-To enable this approach in a WaveMaker application, start with adding a few tables to the database.
+To enable this approach in a WaveMaker application, add the following tables to the database.

 ### Add the below Tables to the DB Schema